 I still don’t understand why they keep so many price variants.
 Instead of having various price tags for different products and services, why not keep one for all?

-4. Some Bugs and drain your battery quickly
+4. Some Bugs drain your battery quickly

 If you prefer keeping apps in the background, your battery will drain quickly.